vaibhav786784/Hotel-Management-System/README.md

 # Hotel-Management-System

-Hotel-Management-System is developed using Tkinter(Python) for GUI, Mysql for Database connectivity, SMTP for mail transfer.
+Hotel-Management-System is developed using Tkinter(Python) for GUI, Mysql for Database connectivity, SMTP(Simple Mail Transfer Protocol) for mail transfer.
+The main objective of the Project is to manage the details of Booking, Hotel, Customers, Payments and Services.
+The main modules available in this project are check inn, check-out, customer-details and all-details.
+Help button in the menu bar contains the contact details has made use of SMTP to send regular updates and offers to its customers.

 ## Getting started
 ### Options